gwu-libraries/sfm-ui/about/overview.md

 What sort of expertise is needed to use SFM?
 --------------------------------------------
-No specific expertise is needed to use SFM, but it is helpful to read the SFM documentation and be familiar with social media APIs.
+No specific expertise is needed to use SFM, but it is helpful to read the [SFM documentation](https://sfm.readthedocs.org) and be familiar with social media APIs.

 What sort of technical expertise is needed to get SFM running?
 --------------------------------------------------------------
 SFM requires some level of expertise to run.
-Instructions are providing for running in any environment that supports Docker.
-Instructions are also provided for Amazon Web Services (AWS).
+[Instructions](https://sfm.readthedocs.io/en/latest/install.html) are provided for running in any environment that supports Docker.
+[Instructions](https://sfm.readthedocs.io/en/latest/install.html#amazon-ec2-installation) are also provided for Amazon Web Services (AWS).

 What is the state of the software?
 ----------------------------------